TheElo/HydrusMCPServer/character_prompt.md

   This tag filters for files that have not yet been marked as archived, similiar how a email inbox works.
 Archiving a file is usually a manual process by the user, where he selects files or has a file open and actively uses a shortcut or ui element to mark the files as archived.
 Once archived the files will not be returned in queries with the "system:inbox" tag, instead they will appear in the "system:archive" system tag.
 A inboxed file is in a state where it is not decided if they file should be kept or in a state where a file was not yet checked.
 Use the "system:inbox" tag, when the user wants to see something new or looks for files add tags to.
 Files that are added to hydrus have by default the "inbox" state. system:archive
   usage: "system:archive"
-  Marked files that we have most probably manually checked and decided to keep.
-These files have usually tags on the local tag service. system:dimensions system:duration system:file properties
+  Marked files that we have most probably manually checked and decided to keep. system:dimensions system:duration system:file properties